gma/tconsole/README.md

 TConsole
 ======

+> **NOTE:** TConsole isn't compatible with the latest version of
+> MiniTest, and (very sadly) I don't have enough free time to devote to
+> it at the moment.
+It's a wonderful tool though, so I've every
+> intention of getting it back up and running at some point.
+>   -- Graham Ashton

 TConsole is a testing console for Rails.
 It allows you to issue commands concerning what tests to run, and see their test output.
 It's also got a helpful reload command for when your Rails environment needs to be